QuickBlox/QMChatViewController-ios/README.md

 *QMChatViewController* supports image attachment cell messages. *QMChatAttachmentIncomingCell* is used for incoming attachments, *QMChatAttachmentOutgoingCell* is used for outgoing attachments.
 Both of them have progress label to display loading progress.
 XIB's are also included.

-# Quick tips

 # Questions & Help
 You could create an issue on GitHub if you are experiencing any problems.
 We will be happy to help you.
+Or you can ask a 'quickblox' tagged question on StackOverflow http://stackoverflow.com/questions/ask

 # Documentation
 Inline code documentation available.